sandyol55/Ropey-Cam/README.md

 https://github.com/signag/raspi-cam-srv

 Not a finished/polished item but suitable as a basis for basic remote operation of an RPi Camera.
+Typical uses would be domestic or wildlife surveillance, with a low resolution live view via a browser, and the facility to capture high resolution recordings for later replay and analysis.

 Why Ropey-Cam?
-It's stitched together from examples with minimal Python skills, and with numerous threads.
+It's stitched together from examples and code snippets, with minimal Python skills, and with numerous threads.

 ## Usage
-Clone or copy / download Ropey-Cam.py to a machine with an attached camera.
+On a machine with desktop RPIOS installed (full not lite) Clone or copy / download Ropey-Cam.py (RopeyCamBuffer.py) to a machine with an attached camera.
 Ensure you have opencv installed as per instructions in the PiCamera2 manual https://datasheets.raspberrypi.com/camera/picamera2-manual.pdf essentially

 sudo apt install python3-opencv -y

-The current versions, (Ropey-Cam and RopeyCamBuffer) are 'hard' configured to use a Mode 5 of a V2 IMX219 camera.
+The current versions, (Ropey-Cam and RopeyCamBuffer) are 'hard' configured to use camera Mode 1, which gives a full-frame 2x2 binned 10 bit on both V" and V3 camera modules.
-If you plan to use a different camera find the cam_mode_select variable (line 50) and change it to an appropriate mode for your camera.
+If you plan to use a different camera, find the cam_mode_select variable (line 50 in Ropey-Cam.py) (line 80 in RopeyCamBuffer.py)) and change it to an appropriate mode for your camera.
 Normally best to pick a mode with a high frame rate, but may also want to choose a full uncropped sensor mode.
 The choice is yours.

-e.g. for a V3 camera mode 0 or perhaps 1 might be a good choice.

-The image sizes of 1024x768 for video and 1/2 size 512x384 are also hard configured and many of the timestamp and other parameters are selected to suit these image sizes, so not too readily changed.
+The image sizes of 1024x768 for video and 1/2 size 512x384 for streaming are also hard configured, but suggested alternative values for other sensor or modes are in the comments.

-Once loaded and after any chnages have been made to the code then:-
+Once loaded and after any changes have been made to the code then:-

-Run Ropey-Cam and from another computer point a browser at <mac.hin.e.ip:8000>
+Run Ropey-Cam.py (RopeyCamBuffer.py) and from another computer point a browser at <mac.hin.e.ip:8000>
 where mac.hin.e.ip is the IP address of the computer running Ropey-Cam.py You should get a live stream from the camera.